Binley, Coventry: Business and industrial parks

-At Binley Business Park are the head offices of the Coventry Building Society and Cemex UK.
+The head offices of the Coventry Building Society and Cemex UK are located at Binley Business Park.

 Binley Mega Chippy

 Binley Mega Chippy is a fish and chip shop which opened in 2004.
 In early 2022, users on social networking platforms Twitter and TikTok started sharing ironic memes about the chip shop.
 A now renowned jingle about the chip shop was created and the venue went viral on the internet.
 A hashtag "#BinleyMegaChippy" was viewed online nearly 235 million times by June 2022.
 Staff and local shoppers admitted their initial confusion about the sudden surge in popularity.
 By May 2022, the venue had become so well known that it received visitors from Scotland, Portugal, and Australia.

 Proposed railway station

 In 2023, Transport for West Midlands (TfWM) put forward plans to open a new railway station at Binley on the line between Coventry and Rugby named Coventry East (Binley).